genomic-medicine-sweden/Twist_Solid/docs/references.md

 # References, panel of normals and design files

 ## References overview
-The following reference files, panel of normals and design files are need to run the Twist Solid Pipeline:
+The following reference files, panel of normals and design files are needed to run the Twist Solid Pipeline:

 | Rule | Config name | File |
 |-|-|-|